FuelLabs/fuel-ui/.changeset/tough-maps-build.md

 '@fuel-ui/react': patch
 ---

-Fix dataSpace on card header
+Fix focus on nested dialogs by adding focus trap on AlertDialog